Automation: Agricultural production

 Motorized mechanization has generally increased in recent years.
 Sub-Saharan Africa is the only region where the adoption of motorized mechanization has stalled over the past decades.

 Automation technologies are increasingly used for managing livestock, though evidence on adoption is lacking.
-Global automatic milking system sales have increased over recent years, but adoption is likely mostly in Northern Europe, and likely almost absent in low- and middle-income countries.
+Adoption is likely mostly in Northern Europe, and likely almost absent in low- and middle-income countries.
 Automated feeding machines for both cows and poultry also exist, but data and evidence regarding their adoption trends and drivers is likewise scarce.

 Retail

 Many supermarkets and even smaller stores are rapidly introducing self-checkout systems reducing the need for employing checkout workers.
 In the U.S., the retail industry employs 15.9 million people as of 2017 (around 1 in 9 Americans in the workforce).
 Globally, an estimated 192 million workers could be affected by automation according to research by Eurasia Group.